 - <param> The 'param' child will add or change parameters sent over the URL to a <map-source>.
 This can be necessary - name This is the name that will be used in the URL. - value This is the value the name will be set to in the URL. - <layer> (required) At least one layer child is required for each map-source.
 Even if a mapserver-type layer is used when - name For a WMS map-source, this refers to a layer as specified in the GetCapabilities document.
 For a Mapserver map-source, this refers to the name of a layer in the Mapfile.
-If a Mapfile has all of the layers set to default or all of the layers should be on or off as a whole, then the 'name' should be set to 'all.' <layer>'s also have a "visible" attribute which defaults to false.
-To set a layer to default visibility, set "visible" to true.
+If a Mapfile has all of the layers set to default or all of the layers should be on or off as a whole, then the 'name' should be set to 'all.' - status Boolean.
+Toggles whether the <layer> should be on by default.
+WARNING!
+It is possible for conflicts to arise from setting the status attributes of <layer> elements and mixing that improperly with the settings in the catalog.